The first load test made SQLite look guilty.

 Fig 1: Evolution from a blocking, synchronous monolith to a non-blocking, event-driven architecture.

-- The Problem: One user logging in was freezing the server for everyone else.
-When password verification hit the server, the Argon2 verification halted the entire event loop for 50ms.
+- The Problem: One login could freeze the server for everyone else.
+Argon2 verification halted the event loop for about 50ms.

 - The Solution: I moved the heavy cryptographic work to

-tokio::task::spawn_blockingand guarded it with aSemaphorelimited to 2x my CPU cores. - The Result: Authentication became an isolated, throttled process.
-A spike in logins could no longer bring down the system for users who were already authenticated.
+tokio::task::spawn_blockingand guarded it with aSemaphorelimited to 2x my CPU cores. - The Result: Authentication became isolated and throttled.
+A login spike could no longer punish users already inside the system.

 // BEFORE: Blocking the async runtime